frequently asked questions...

 Shop 4/47-53 Olinda-Monbulk Road, Olinda in The Dandenong Ranges Victoria (right next to Pie in the Sky Restaurant)

-We are open 7 days a week 10am to 5pm, including Public Holidays except Christmas Day
+Olinda is open 7 days a week 10am to 5pm.
+We are open all Public Holidays except Good Friday and Christmas Day

-We also have a small store located in the middle of Westfield Doncaster open all Westfield trading hours, currently located outside Cotton-On.
+We also have a small store located in the middle of Westfield Doncaster open all Westfield trading hours, currently located outside Pandora.

 " my moss is turning brown"